iqrow/iqrow.github.io/_posts/2023-5-24-How-to-use-clerk.md

 So before launching into things, I need to say that the solution is like B+ but it's the best I can see right now.
 I (might) update this post if and when I discover a better one.

-## WHy bother with an auth provider at all?
+## Why bother with an auth provider at all?
 I don't want the hassle of setting up or holding onto sensitive or secure data for people.

 ## Why Clerk?